 Step 2.
 Order all tensor blocks in the model by their magnitude values in ascending order.

 Step 3.
-Select $k$ blocks that have the lowest magnitude values, and for each block, its LSH signature is computed and used to query the index.
-If the index has seen similar blocks before, the block's identifier will be added to the corresponding group and this block will be replaced by the representative block, which is the first indexed block in this group.
-If the index hasn't seen similar block before, a new group will be created, and this block becomes the representative block in the group.
+Select $k$ blocks that have the lowest magnitude values, and for each block, its LSH signature is computed to query the index.
+If the index has seen similar blocks before, the block's identifier is added to the corresponding group and this block is replaced by the representative block, which is the first indexed block in this group.
+If the index hasn't seen a similar block, a new group is created, and this block becomes the representative block in the group.

 Step 4.
-We will test the model using a validation dataset to check whether its inference accuracy drop is less significant than a threshold $t$.
+Test the model using a validation dataset to check whether its inference accuracy drop is less significant than a threshold $t$.
 If so, the algorithm repeats Step 3 and 4.
 Otherwise, it will \textit{stop deduplication} for this model.
 That said, it simply adds each remaining block to the corresponding group, but such block will NOT be replaced by the representative block in the group.
-Such remaining blocks as well as the representative blocks are called as distinct blocks \footnote{It is possible a remaining block is also a representative block in its own group.}, each of which has only one physical copy.
+Such remaining blocks as well as the representative blocks are called as distinct blocks , each of which has one physical copy.